Best Running Shoes for High Arches in 2018

 Most Comfortable Running Shoe for High Arches

-Super DNA gel in the midsole provides a lush, responsive cushioned experience.
+New DNA Loft in the midsole provides a lush, responsive, and cushioned experience.
 This means that despite your foot’s many movements as you run, you’ll still maintain adequate support and comfort.
-At just over 10 oz, it’s a good mid-weight shoe that won’t make you feel like you’ve strapped bricks to your feet.
+At just over 10 oz for the men’s shoe and 9.4 oz for the women’s, it’s a good mid-weight shoe that won’t make you feel like you’ve strapped bricks to your feet.

 - High level of cushion to soften impact on heels